abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-16-hello-world-in-5-different-languages.markdown

 }
 {% endhighlight %}

-Here's the output after compiling and running it:
+Here's the output after compiling and running the code:

 {% highlight console %}
 $ gcc code.c